Polish G-spaces and continuous logic: Complexity of some subsets of the logic space

 \subsection{Computable presentations}

 Consider the situation of Section 2.2.
-Let $G$ be a Polish group and $\mathcal{R}$ be a distinguished countable family of clopen graded cosets so that the family $\{ \rho_{<q} : \rho\in \mathcal{R}$ and $q\in \mathbb{Q}^{+}\cap [0,1]\}$ forms a basis of the topology of $G$.
-Let $G_0$ be a countable dense subgroup of $G$ so that $\mathcal{R}$ is closed under $G_0$-conjugacy and consists of all $G_0$-cosets of graded subgroups from $\mathcal{R}$.
-We may also assume that the set of graded subgroups from $\mathcal{R}$ is closed under $max$ and dotted multiplication by positive rational numbers.
+Let $G$ be a Polish group and $\mathcal{R}$ be a distinguished countable family of clopen grey cosets so that the family $\{ \rho_{<q} : \rho\in \mathcal{R}$ and $q\in \mathbb{Q}^{+}\cap [0,1]\}$ forms a basis of the topology of $G$.
+Let $G_0$ be a countable dense subgroup of $G$ so that $\mathcal{R}$ is closed under $G_0$-conjugacy and consists of all $G_0$-cosets of grey subgroups from $\mathcal{R}$.
+We may also assume that the set of grey subgroups from $\mathcal{R}$ is closed under $max$ and truncated multiplication by positive rational numbers.
 If we assume that there is a 1-1-enumeration of the family

 so that the relation of inclusion between members of this family is computable we arive at the case that $G$ is a {\em computably presented $\omega$-continuous domain}, \cite{EH} and \cite{ES}.